-There are three different basic designs of tomahawk, each available in three different lengths and three different color schemes.
-There is the hammer poll, combat spike, and pry spike.
+There are two different basic designs of tomahawk, each available in three different lengths and two different color schemes.
+There is the Woodsman (hammer poll), and Wrecker (pry spike).

-And, of course, the hammer poll.
-Aside from utilitarian tasks, the hammer poll makes a great impact weapon, and the slight hook on the bottom of the poll helps during CQC in catching and re-directing limbs.
+Aside from utilitarian tasks, the Woodsman's hammer poll makes a great impact weapon, and the slight hook on the bottom of the poll helps during CQC in catching and re-directing limbs.

-The steel of the tomahawks is 4140, a very tough alloy.
-I've made hammer heads, axes, and dies for my 100 pound ram power hammer from it.
-It's also what the prototype 'hawks were forged from.
+The steel of the tomahawks is 80CrV2, a very tough alloy.
+I've used it extensively to forge blades over the past several years.
 It performs very well from a simple heat treatment, and I do my own heat treatment in-house.
-After the blanks are cut by waterjet, they are normalized three times to refine the grain and make the steel tougher prior to grinding the bevels.
-After grinding, they are hardened and tempered to the point where they will hold an edge chopping hardwood all day, yet not take undue damage if used for more abusive tasks like cutting into a car.
+After the blanks are cut by waterjet they are ground, hardened, and tempered to the point where they will hold an edge chopping hardwood all day, yet not take undue damage if used for more abusive tasks like cutting into a car.
 The bevels are also ground with that in mind, able to cut well while still being stout enough to handle more brutal service without failing.

-The coating on the steel is Caswell black oxide.
+The coating on the steel is Cerakote ceramic firearm coating.
 While protective, it will wear during usage.

 The steel of the tomahawks is 1/4" thick.
 The cutting edge is 2 13/16" in a straight line from point to point.
 The spiked heads are 7 5/16" long and the hammer poll heads are 6 3/16" long.

 The three available overall lengths are 12", 15", and 18".